 Ph.D., Intercultural Studies

 Kenneth is an associate professor of Intercultural studies at Cook School of Intercultural Studies, Biola University, where he directs the MA. in ICS program.
-He has authored more than thirty academic publications including books, articles, reviews, a multi language dictionary and vernacular New Testament.
+He has authored more than 50 academic publications including books, articles, reviews, a multi language dictionary and vernacular New Testament.

 He serves with Summer Institute of Linguistics and the Seed Company as a translation consultant, and with SIL Pacific area as an anthropology consultant.
+He is an ordained Southern Baptist pastor, and was in pastoral ministry for seven years before working with SIL and Wycliffe.

 Ken and his wife Mendy lived in Vanuatu from 2002 to 2012 with their four children, where they advised the translation of the New Testament into the SW Tanna language.